 Sometimes military offices do not move as fast as for-profit online universities and colleges, however.
 The latter institutions are competitive in enrollment, and the numbers of military personnel who have enrolled in online courses over the past few years has increased dramatically.
 While enrollment is increasing, concerns over the viability of online degrees has become an issue.

 Online colleges and universities offer degrees to students who need flexible hours, and the online format suits military students who move frequently.
-Some online colleges, such as Kaplan University and Capella University, allow transfer credits from other colleges, and enrollment can occur at any time.
+Some online colleges allow transfer credits from other colleges, and enrollment can occur at any time.
 Plus, many online universities offer perks to military students, such as free laptops and textbooks.

 At the moment, the downside to online education falls in the laps of active military personnel and veterans who want to pursue an online degree.
 Prospective students must take on the responsibility to learn more about the online college to discover whether that school is accredited, whether credits are transferable to other reputable colleges and if the college degree is respected in the business community.

 On the upside, many online universities have gained footholds in business communities, as their degrees have become more well-respected.
 Don’t forget conventional universities and colleges, as they now offer many online degree programs and individual courses.
 These colleges often are more well-respected in the business community.
 Additionally, the Defense Department plans to subject online programs to review by the American Council on Education within the next year (see links below).
 This scrutiny will allow recruits and veterans to pick and choose among for-profit online educational degrees with confidence.

 In the meantime, we offer a number of resources that can enable anyone to learn more about online universities and the military, both active personnel and veterans: